meribold/git-snap/readme.md

     git snap

-This will create a commit with most local changes on a branch named `snapshots-<username>-<hostname>`.<sup>[1](#user-content-footnote-1)</sup>  Take a look at the [`snapshots-meribold-smial`][3] branch of this repository to see some commits created using `git snap`.
+This creates a commit with most local changes on a branch named `snapshots-<username>-<hostname>`.<sup>[1](#user-content-footnote-1)</sup>  Take a look at the [`snapshots-meribold-smial`][3] branch of this repository to see some commits created using `git snap`.